Yonle/bostr/README.md

 npm i
 ```

 Rename `config.js.example` as `config.js`, Start editing the file and fill some required fields accordingly to your needs.
+You could either run it for everyone or only for yourself.

 ## Running
 ```